waynexia/tsdg/README.md

 # Configuration

 `config.yaml` provides an example configuration file.
 You can change the parameters in the file to generate different time-series data.

+# Python Scripts Documentation

+For detailed information on the Python scripts used in this project, including their purpose, functionality, and how they interact with each other, please refer to the [PYTHON_SCRIPTS.md](PYTHON_SCRIPTS.md) document.